Swift River Valley – White Mountains, New Hampshire

 2013 Favorite Images – Its that time of year again where I reflect on a years worth of shooting and share with you my ten favorite images from the 2013 season.
 These images are the ones that stood out to me over the year.
 You can see a larger preview of any image by clicking on it.

 As an environmental photographer focused on human impact, much of my time is spent photographing the impact we humans have on the environment.
 Sometimes I forget about the beautiful locations in the White Mountains I get to visit and photograph.
 This end of the season post helps remind me as to why I became a photographer in the first place.
 The landscape of the White Mountains is incredible!

 Swift River – White Mountains, New Hampshire

-Five images from the month of March – During March I spent a few days shooting along the Kancamagus Scenic Byway in the White Mountains of New Hampshire.
+Scenes of March, New Hampshire – During March I spent a few days shooting along the Kancamagus Scenic Byway in the White Mountains of New Hampshire.
 I wanted to shoot a few locations along the Byway that have eluded me over the years, but was mainly interested in the Passaconaway settlement.

 Just like January and February, March had a few snowstorms that created breathtaking snowscapes.
 To be in a forest after a snowstorm should be on everyone's bucket list.
 Its just a great feeling!
 Heres a few images from this month.
 Hope you enjoy them.

 East Branch of the Pemigewasset River – Lincoln, New Hampshire

 Northeast Foliage season is in full swing – The New Hampshire White Mountains region is exploding with color!
 Every corner of the region is displaying color, so much it is overwhelming.
 The roads have been bumper to bumper with leaf peepers, and every scenic pull off is jammed packed with vehicles.
 If you are looking to get away from the crowds, exploring one of the Northeast's backroads may be you best bet.